Mercedes AMG CLE 53 (2024) review: point and shoot performance

 The nine-speed automatic gearbox has a specific AMG tune for shorter shifting times and better responses from the steering mounted paddles.
 These are noticeably larger than those in the standard coupe, more tactile to use, and deliver the type of punchy, urgent shifts that you want in a car like this.

 Inside the cabin there’s plenty of engine noise in the sportier modes – it’s more evocative than the similarly powered CLE 450, with a pleasing (if not slightly synthetic) burble and bass at low to mid revs.
-I found it less muscular towards the redline though, and as a result it wasn’t as enjoyable hanging onto low gears on the windy mountain roads where I conducted this test.
+It’s less muscular towards the redline though, which sort of eggs you on to keep it in the mid-range and let it purr and surge rather than thrash it all the way up.

-Make your way through the AMG Driving Dynamics modes and you’ll find more torque sent to the rear wheels.
+You can liven things up with the AMG Driving Dynamics modes, by pushing more torque to the rear wheels.
 This adds another dimension of adjustability – in fact the character of the car can be suitably shifted, through Basic, Advanced and Pro settings.

 Power shifts rearwards as you make your way past ESP Sport mode, and the attitude of the car changes completely, feeling much more neutral and able to push itself out of a corner from the rear, rather than scrabbling from the front.

-Dialled back a bit, I found the CLE 53 felt more agile with the suspension in the relatively pliant Sport mode.
-Here it was more able to soak up bumps mid-corner or under braking, and had a small amount of body roll, but not so much that it needed settling between bends.
+Dialling it back a touch seems best; the CLE 53 felt more agile with the suspension in the relatively pliant Sport mode.
+Here it’s more able to soak up bumps mid-corner or under braking, and had a small amount of body roll, but not so much that it needed settling between bends.

 Before you buy